Office of the Chancellor

 Our faculty was once again recognized by some of the most prestigious academies in the world.
 Professor Alexander “Sasha” Zamolodchikov, from the Department of Physics in the School of Arts and Sciences, was elected to the National Academy of Sciences.
 Professors Joachim Messing and Richard Ebright from the Waksman Institute were awarded membership in the American Academy of Arts and Sciences.
 But research is just one component of our faculty’s mission.
 We take pride in their recognition, as well as the numerous other awards our faculty earned this year.

-The President’s address at Commencement on Sunday will serve as a glittering highlight in the yearlong celebration of our 250th anniversary.
+President Obama's address at Commencement served as a glittering highlight in the yearlong celebration of our 250th anniversary.
 While the visit of a sitting President is certainly a singular occurrence for those of us in the Rutgers community, I am proud to know that the incredible accomplishments and efforts of those graduating and of our outstanding faculty and staff are not.
 That is what makes me proud to call Rutgers home.